-We’ve mentioned it previously, but YouTube is the web’s 2nd largest search engine.
+We’ve mentioned it previously, but YouTube is the web’s 2nd most visited website and the 2nd largest search engine behind Google.
 Having a presence on there can boost app discovery – particularly if you optimise the video around keywords that people might search for our of interest, e.g. ‘manage projects’ or ‘track my workouts.’
 If you can be prominently positioned when people search for these keywords, you stand a great chance of reaching people who’ve never previously heard about your app.
 Free tools like WhatsmySERP and Answer the Public are a great way to work out what people are searching for, and in what volume!

 Use it on your social channels

 You can use snippets of your video for your profile imagery e.g. Facebook profile video.
 This means the people who just land on your social channels can immediately get that little bit of ‘extra’ that shows them how your app works.